joe-maitan/PredicitingForestFires/README.md

 # PredicitingForestFires

 ## How to run the code:
+**This is based on my installation of python (Version 3.13) If yours is different please use the correct version installed**
 1. Run/Create the virtual enviornment
 If the venv directory does not exist, create it by running:
 ```
-python3 -m venv venv
+python -m venv venv
 ```
-Activate it by typing
+Activate it by typing either of these commands below based on your OS On Windows:
-On Windows:
 ```
 .\.venv\Scripts\activate